MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 # Cloud monitoring strategy guide

-As your organization adopts cloud resources, it's important to plan and develop an effective monitoring strategy with participation from developers, operations staff, and infrastructure engineers.
+As your organization migrates to a cloud environment, it's important to plan and develop an effective monitoring strategy with participation from developers, operations staff, and infrastructure engineers.
 The strategy should be growth-oriented, defined minimally, then refined iteratively.
-It should always aligned with business needs.
-The outcome is an agile organization that has the ability to proactively monitor complex distributed applications the business depends on.
+It should always align with business needs, and produce an agile organization that can proactively monitor complex distributed applications the business depends on.

 ## Where to start?